 KELSEN also arranged export licences, transport of the sculpture elements from Glasgow to Norway via road and sea, and all the installation logistics.

-The completed work was installed on site by KELSEN and Scott Associates Sculpture and Design technicians within four days.
-Each sub frame and sculpture element had to travel 1 kilometer from point of delivery to point of installation which is encircled by trees.
+The completed work was installed on-site by KELSEN and Scott Associates Sculpture and Design technicians within four days.
+Each subframe and sculpture element had to travel 1 kilometre from point of delivery to point of installation which is encircled by trees.
 This required detailed co-ordination between the site installation team and our Norwegian partners.
-This process was made additionally difficult with all the elements having to pass through a railway underpass with the largest piece, transported on a specially devised lifting/transport frame, clearing existing structure with millimeters to spare.
+This process was made additionally difficult with all the elements having to pass through a railway underpass with the largest piece, transported on a specially devised lifting/transport frame, clearing existing structure with millimetres to spare.

 Phillip King Free to Frolic, 2015.
 Courtesy Kistefos Museet, Norway.
 Copyright the artist 2015